Omanshu209/Highway-Heist/README.md

 > Press the button which looks like a break to stop the car.

 > Collect as many coins as possible while avoiding the sign boards.
 The score will increase with each coin collected.

+> Each player has 3 lives and he/she loses 1 live after colliding with a sign board (if the player collides with 3 sign boards, the game ends).

 ## Files
 ```game.py```: This is the main game file.